Pela-A/WebApp/README.md

 The user can then send messages to other users connected to the server (locally) for now because reasons explained later.

 It also allows a user to query and receive a response from chatGPT.

-See the following example below.
+## How this program works:

+This program works by using web sockets to maintain connections and persist data.
+Functions execute "methods" on the socket and allow all people connect to the socket to receive data seemlessly.

+Based on whether the response omitted is from a user or from the chat bot, an object property is set to true, which when rendering the HTML, provides a class to make ChatGPT text purple.

 ## Getting this to work locally

-I believe it should be as simple as
+I believe it should be as simple as going to the following [repository link](https://github.com/Pela-A/WebApp)

+1. Download the Zip file by clicking blue Code button and **Download Zip**

+2. Unzip the files, and load in VS Code

+3. Open a Terminal and run the command **npx nodemon** or **node app.js**

+    1. Please note you may need to install dependencies including node, and nodemon.

+4. Visit the following URL: [localhost](http://localhost:3000/)

+See the following example below to query the chat bot. starting with @bot provides chatGPT response.

 ## Example Query to chat:

 '''
 @bot write me a recipe for chocolate chip cookies
 '''

-## How this program works:

-This program works by using web sockets to maintain connections and persist data.
-Functions execute "methods" on the socket and allow all people connect to the socket to receive data seemlessly.

-Based on whether the response omitted is from a user or from the chat bot, an object property is set to true, which when rendering the HTML, provides a class to make ChatGPT text purple.

 ## Troubleshooting/extras